-The best hot tubs for all budgets
+The best hot tubs for all budgets in 2022

-The Lay-Z-Spa Singapore is able to heat, massage and filter at the same time, and it comes with Freeze Shield technology included as well – that means if the temperature of the water gets too low, it'll automatically be kept above a certain level, so you can ensure that you're able to enjoy your hot tub whenever you like.
+The Lay-Z-Spa Singapore is able to heat, massage and filter at the same time, and it comes with Freeze Shield technology included as well – this means that if the temperature of the water gets too low, it'll automatically be kept above a certain level, so you can ensure that you're able to enjoy your hot tub whenever you like.

-There are some good customisation options included as well, such as the adjustable pressure of the jet system coming out of the sides and the centre of the tub, and yet at the same time it's also very easy to set up – once it's in place you can really be up and running in as little as five minutes, which is another reason it stands out.
+There are some good customisation options included as well, such as the adjustable pressure of the jet system coming out of the sides and the centre of the tub, and yet at the same time it's also very easy to set up – once it's in place you can be up and running in as little as five minutes, which is another reason it stands out.

 The Helsinki AirJet from Lay-Z-Spa is a Nordic inspired inflatable hot tub which can be used all year round thanks to the innovative Freeze Shield technology that's built in.
 The tub is easy to set up and features a rapid heating system, which will heat the water to a toasty 40-degrees centigrade (or less, if you desire).
 You and up to six (at a squeeze) of your friends or family will be enjoying the 87 Airjet massage system in no time.